Sivananda Radha Saraswati

 Sivananda Radha Saraswati (March 20, 1911 – November 30, 1995), born Sylvia Demitz, was a German yogini who emigrated to Canada and founded Yasodhara Ashram in British Columbia.
-She established a Western-based lineage in the Sivananda tradition and published books on several branches of Yoga, including Kundalini Yoga for the West and Mantras; Words of Power.
+She established a Western-based lineage in the Sivananda tradition and published books on several branches of Yoga, including Kundalini Yoga for the West and Mantras: Words of Power.
 She was a member of the California Institute of Transpersonal Psychology and developed transpersonal psychology workshops to help students prepare for intense spiritual practice.
-Teachers trained at Yasodhara Ashram can now be found across North America and in Europe, the Caribbean, Japan, Australia and New Zealand.
+Yasodhara teachers trained at Yasodhara Ashram can now be found across North America and in Europe, the Caribbean, Japan, Australia and New Zealand.

 Biography

 Early life

 Sivananda Radha (born as Sylvia Demitz, and during her marriage known as Ursula Sylvia Hellman) was born in Germany on March 20, 1911.
 She became a creative writer, photographer and a solo concert dancer early in life.
 She lived through both wars in Berlin but learned from her experiences that life can be cruel and came to question the existence of God.

 Her first marriage ended when her husband, Wolfgang, was executed at Buchenwald for helping Jewish friends leave Germany.
 She married again in 1947.
 Albert Hellman was a composer and violinist, but he died after one year of marriage.
 She also lost both parents in the war.
 "Thoroughly sick at heart with the brutality and stupidity of the world", she survived and, in 1951, emigrated to Canada settling in Montreal, finding work in the advertising department of a chemical firm, and becoming a Canadian citizen.